openai/tiktoken/README.md

 ## What is BPE anyway?

-Large language models don't see text like you and I, instead they see a sequence of numbers (known as tokens).
+Language models don't see text like you and I, instead they see a sequence of numbers (known as tokens).
 Byte pair encoding (BPE) is a way of converting text into tokens.
 It has a couple desirable
 properties:
 1) It's reversible and lossless, so you can convert tokens back into the original text